 My philosophy on entertaining is this: we should do it often, and we should make it easy on ourselves.

-Which explains why I volunteered to host Friendsgiving for my moms club last week when we had to change dates due to sickness.
+Which explains why I volunteered to host Friendsgiving for my moms club.

-So nine of my mama friends came over, and we had an amazing time last week.
+So nine of my mama friends came over, and we had an amazing time.

-I ended up making this sangria on a whim, thinking it would be really nice to have on my site for Christmastime… but after seeing the other mamas’ response to it—“OMG, WHAT IS IN THIS?”
-“Is this recipe on your site?”
-“Can you send it to me immediately?”—I figured that posting this Citrus Cranberry Sangria before Thanksgiving Day would be a good idea.
+I ended up making this sangria on a whim, thinking it would be nice to have on my site for the holidays.
+After seeing the other mamas’ response, I figured that posting this Citrus Cranberry Sangria before Thanksgiving would be good.

 You know, in case you’d like to make it for your people this holiday.